dneise/FACT_ratecontrol/README.md

 # Changes with respect to the original ratecontrol.cc

-There are many, basically this is a new program, however in order not to confuse the rest of the FACT++ system its interface to the outside world has been kept identical (at least this was the plan of the author).
+There are many, basically this is a new program.
+However in order to retain its orignal interface care has been taken to behave as similar as possible to the original `ratecontrol.cc`.

 ## No Global Threshold Setting

-The original ratescan.cc would also use the currents to find the apropriate theshold, but it would use the median current to find a global threshold for all patches as a kind of "starting point".
-Patches whose rate is much higher than the median patch rate would than get an increased threshold so they are pushed back towards the mean, patches showing a much lower rate than the median would get a decreased threshold.
+The original ratescan.cc would also use the currents to find the apropriate theshold (just like this new alternate version does), but it would use the median current to find a global threshold for all patches as a kind of "starting point".
+This step was called "Setting Global Threshold" and does not exist anymore in the new version.

+## No